PurpleTree HR logo

 3. Train HR/payroll staff: Ensure they understand the requirements

-4. Set up NAERSA account: Register with the authority before January 2026
+4. Set up NAERSA account: Register with the authority and configure direct debit payments

 5. Legal compliance check: Review with employment law advisors